 Other supplies you will need for this activity:

 - tape / painters tape

 Trim your cardstock to fit into your plastic zip bag.
 You will be folding the top of the bag over so make sure that the cardstock fits the width.
 Add a heaped teaspoon of paint into the zip bag by holding the plastic away so you don’t mess on it.
 See image below.

 Press down on the plastic to help the paint off the teaspoon.

-Then it is time to play!
 Ask your child if they would like to create a rainbow!
 They will start pushing the paint across the canvass bit by bit to create their rainbows.

 Some of the colors will mix but that is ok it still looks stunning and regardless it’s a ton of mess free fun!

 Even my 15 month old had a go at a rainbow bag.
 I had a hard time taking a picture of her she was very enthusiastic about it.

 BUT!
 I did manage to get a little video.
 Watch it below.